Olan Jermaine Williams Vs. State of Oregon: History

 Oregon is the only state within the United States that will convict a felony defendant with a non-unanimous verdict.
 This claims that the verdict only needs to be 10-2 on the jury to convict the defendant.
 While, in all of the other states within the United States the verdict must be unanimous to convict someone for a felony.
-Many claim that the decision to keep Oregon a non-unanimous court is to continue Oregon's long history with racism, specifically, Liza Kaplan, a professor at Lewis and Clark Law School in Portland has stated that this law was created for that exact reason.
+Many claim that the decision to keep Oregon a non-unanimous court is to continue Oregon's long history with racism, specifically, Aliza Kaplan, a professor at Lewis and Clark Law School in Portland has stated that this law was created for that exact reason.
 The intent of this decision to make Oregon a non-unanimous court system was to keep the minorities's opinions on the jury silent.
 That is exactly what happened with this case.
 The one African American woman in this case believed Williams was innocent but her opinion ultimately did not matter because she was outvoted.
 She even explained that the majority of the time during discussion the other jurors were trying to convince her to change her vote (to vote against Williams).

 Results

-On July 5th 2016 at the Multnomah courtroom in Portland Oregon Williams was declared guilty for two counts of first-degree sodomy.
+On July 5, 2016, at the Multnomah courtroom in Portland Oregon Williams was declared guilty for two counts of first-degree sodomy.
 Williams filed an appeal for the case but the Oregon Court of Appeals denied his request.
 He is currently being held in an Oregon jail since the trial.